Table of content

 - Avoiding These Mistakes Will Not Only Help You Get A Better Grade But Also Make The Process Of Writing Efficient And Smooth

 Extended Essay (EE) is an integral part of your IB diploma.
-It is equally essential for you to do an excellent job while writing it or else all your efforts will go in vain.
+It is equally essential for you to do an excellent job while writing it, or else all your efforts will go in vain.
 This task can be overwhelming, given the number of criteria for writing an outstanding Extended Essay.
-In this article, we have broken down the three common mistakes that IB students make while writing their IB EE.
+This article has broken down the three common mistakes that IB students make while writing their IB EE.

 Extended Essay has a lot of ambiguous criteria.

 A clear understanding of these terms mentioned above will ensure that you score well on your Extended Essay.

 Before we break down these terms, it is essential to note that an Extended Essay is not a report.
 Instead, it is an academic essay.
 Although the distinction might be obvious, students must be mindful while writing their EE.
 An easy way to do so is by understanding that the narrative of your Extended Essay is built around your point of view.
 Your point of view is the hypothesis used to develop your Essay.
 Your EE's entire point is to prove or disprove your theory.

 A research question embodies your hypothesis and helps your report in taking shape.
 While writing your research question, you must ensure that it is focused on a specific topic yet is not too narrow.
 It will help if you hit the right spot where the research question is thin enough for a thorough investigation.